ikartik00/Digital-Certificate-Issuance-for-Online-Courses/README.md

 # Digital Certificate Issuance for Online Courses

 ## Project Description
-A decentralized system for issuing, verifying, and revoking digital certificates  for online course.
+A certificatesstem for issuing, verifying, and revoking digital certificates  for online course.
 Certificates are represented by hashes stored on-chain, ensuring tamper-proof verification and easy validation.

 ## Project Vision
 To provide a trustworthy and transparent method for online course provider to issue verifiable certificate, empowering student with proof of their accomplishment secured on blockchain.